17 Mar WHY (and HOW) to dream in tough times!

 good to still think about and pursue our dreams… even in uncertain times.
 (And even if we have to modify our plans due to the current situation.)

 There are a few things I do know.

-- I have a few predictions for this next few weeks and months.
-I posted about this on facebook recently and it got a LOT of reactions.
+- I have a few predictions for the next few weeks and months.
+I posted about this on Facebook recently and it got a LOT of reactions.

-My first prediction is that Netflix, Hulu, Disney+ and Amazon Prime are going to see their viewership numbers go through the roof amid people being home more… due to work at home policies… kids being home from school and events being cancelled.
+My first prediction is that Netflix, Hulu, Disney+, and Amazon Prime are going to see their viewership numbers go through the roof amid people being home more… due to work at home policies… kids being home from school and events being canceled.

 My second prediction is that a few people will navigate this “new normal” and maximize the time.

 Some will use it to create some of the most innovative and incredible products and services the world has ever seen.
 Lives will improve and millions will be made.
 (Oh… and a vast majority of these products and services will have NOTHING to do with a virus… they’ll just be cool… amazing… and needed products and services!)